Louise Jordan: Early life and education

+Personal life

+Louise Jordan was an avid gardener, cultivating a collection of rare plants.
+She also travelled often, whether for work or in her free time.

 Career

 While pursuing her doctorate, Jordan taught part-time at Mount Holyoke College.
 Jordan later pursued stratigraphy in the petroleum field.
 Within her Micro-paleontology degree she looked at foraminifera which was a popular field for women during that era.
+During her time spent working on foraminifera, Jordan Louise alongside Esther Richard Applin published a journal called The Diagnostic foraminifera from subsurface formations in Florida.
+This journal contains descriptions and documents 40 different species of foraminifera found on different formations.
+The upper member of the Lawson Limestone contains a little amount of fossil specimens, and those specimens are poorly preserved.
 Post teaching, her work took her back to Istanbul to work in the field of mineral research but later coming back to the US to work for Anzac Oil & Gas Inc. in Coleman, Texas from 1938-1941.
 In 1941 she moved between to Dallas and Amarillo in Texas and Tallahassee, Florida to work for the Sun Oil Company (now Sunoco) until 1950.
 From 1950-1951, she worked as a geological consultant for the Florida Geological Survey.
 In 1955, she moved to Oklahoma to work at the Oklahoma Geological Survey.
 Jordan served as member of various professional geological societies in editorial positions and as chairman.
 Most notably, in 1964, she was a founding member of the Chinar Circle, a group of 35 geologist from 23 different countries.
-Jordan's work made her an integral part of the geological community on a local, national and international level.
+Jordan's work made her an integral part of the geological community on a local, national and international level, even so far as having her work on Subsurface stratigraphic names becoming a standard resource for Oklahoma geologists.
 Her work in the petroleum field took her to the University of Oklahoma where she resided until she died in 1966 after authoring over 80 publications in reference mainly to basic geological information for the petroleum industry in Oklahoma.

 Legacy

 Jordan died on November 22, 1966, in Norman, Oklahoma, after a long battle with a disease.
+She was elected postmortem as an honorary member of the Oklahoma City Geological Society.
 The impression she left on her friends and family inspired Jordan's brother, Allen E. Jordan and friends to create the "Dr. Louise Jordan Memorial Fund".
-Allen donated a portion of Louise's estate into the fund designed help graduate students continue their education and research in geology at the University of Oklahoma.
+Allen donated a portion of Louise's estate into the fund designed to help graduate students continue their education and research in geology at the University of Oklahoma.